Fluorite Properties, Facts and Photos

 The properties of fluorite carry an energy that can bring calmness to chaos and help restore balance within the four levels that make us human.
 Those levels are mental, emotional, physical and spiritual.

 Fluorite is an excellent crystal for focus, clarity and insight.
-It brings more mental balance and a deeper connection to those around you.
+It brings mental balance and a deeper connection to those around you.
 It encourages learning and helps you retain new information.

-It's a powerful crystal to meditate with if you're looking for new ideas or inspiration.
+Fluorite is a powerful crystal to meditate with if you're looking for new ideas or inspiration.
+Violet or purple fluorite deepens meditation, while light blue helps with patience, contentment and happiness.

 Yellow fluorite is known for strengthening intellect and study stamina.
 Orange is linked to energy, stimulation and stamina (both physical and spiritual) as well as the ability to cope in a crisis.